ibm-cloud-docs/account/catalog-add-private.md

 For virtual server images, complete the following prerequisites:

    1. Review the list of [supported images](/docs/vpc?topic=vpc-about-images).
    2. If required, create your [Terraform template](/docs/schematics?topic=schematics-create-tf-config).
 Virtual server image for VPC does not require a Terraform template.
-   {: note}

    3. Create an instance of [{{site.data.keyword.cloud_notm}} Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) and add your image to a bucket.

 To share software with other accounts, your software must be approved in Partner Center.
 For more information, see [Getting set up to sell software](/docs/sell?topic=sell-sw-getting-started).